Treating pressure ulcers

-Treatment for pressure ulcers can vary depending on the grade of a pressure ulcer.
-Treatment options may include regularly changing your position or using special mattresses and dressings to relieve pressure or protect the skin.
-In some cases surgery may be necessary.
+Treatment for pressure ulcers can vary, depending on the grade of the ulcer.
+Treatment options may include regularly changing your position, or using special mattresses and dressings to relieve pressure or protect the skin.
+In some cases, surgery may be needed.

 Your care team

 Pressure ulcers are a complex health problem arising from many interrelated factors.
-Therefore, your care may be provided by a team made up of different types of healthcare professionals.
+Therefore, your care may be provided by a team comprising different types of healthcare professionals.
 This type of team is sometimes known as a multidisciplinary team (MDT).

 Your MDT may include: